 The Parish Council meets in the Community Rooms which form part of Brixton St. Mary's Primary School, Elliots Hill, Brixton, Plymouth, PL8 2AG.
 Council Meetings are held on the last Wednesday of each month at 7.00 pm (excluding August).
-The April or May meeting is preceded by the Annual Parish Council Meeting.
+The April meeting is normally preceded by the Annual Parish Council Meeting.

 Parish Council meetings are held in public and you are welcome to attend and raise any local issues you have during the open forum at the start of the meeting.

 To finance the Parish Council, a small levy is made on your Council Tax, called the Precept.
 The Parish Council adjusts the precept annually once it has set its budget for the year.
 The Precept figure is then recorded in the Council minutes.

 The Parish Clerk produces the agenda which is distributed to all Councillors and affiliated bodies approximately seven days prior to the meeting.
 Minutes are displayed on the two Parish Noticeboards, one on the A379 and the other in Carollsland, on this website and in the Brixton Magazine.
 (Copies are available from the Brixton Village Stores).

 The Parish Council promotes the interest of the Parish in relation to all aspects of community life, including: Sherford New Community, Planning & Development, Highways & Road safety, Public Transport, The Environment, Youth issues, Recreation Facilities, Health Care, Care in the Community and Parish Footpaths.